JijoCleetus/vaccine-grabber/README.md

 ## Why this app
 I found it very difficult to keep track of the availability of vaccine by using the government provided CoWin portal.

+## How to use
+The [input](./input.json) file contains the configurations that contains the search criteria's for your vaccination request.
+Currently there are two ways to search for appoitments - 1.
+District Wise 2.
+Pincode Wise.
+From all the properties in that file, only property that is relevant for enduser is the ``` activeSearchBy ``` property.
+You can run the appointment availability search by providing the value for that property - ("district", "pincode") based on your convenience.
+Once that is provided you can go ahead and run the application.

 ## How to run

   ```shell